Minerals regulators in New Zealand

 There are also a range of requirements to ensure a mine is managed through its life cycle, including oversight of the design and construction of a mine.
 High hazards unit inspectors make onsite inspections over the life-cycle of a mining operation.

-See the Health and Safety factsheet for an overview of health and safety in extractive industries.
+See the Health and Safety factsheet [PDF 539KB] for an overview of health and safety in extractive industries.